IanBriggs/megalibm/docs/how_math_functions_are_made.md

 We can perform this mirroring by passing through values less than $\pi/2$, and for the rest subtracting the value from $\pi$.
 You can also think of this as plotting the function with a wet ink on paper and folding along $x=\pi/2$.

-For this type of reduction to be valid for a function $f$ at the inflextion point $p$, we need the following identity to be true: $f(x) = f(2\cdot p - x$.
+For this type of reduction to be valid for a function $f$ at the inflection point $p$, we need the following identity to be true: $f(x) = f(2\cdot p - x$.
 I think this might not need to be true for all $x$, but just a local region near $p$ depending on the other reductions used.

 ### Mirror to the Left

-A similar reduction can be made that mirrors the approximation from the right of the inflextion point to the left.
+A similar reduction can be made that mirrors the approximation from the right of the inflection point to the left.
 Usage of this can be seen if you have an approximation of $\cos$ on $[0, \pi/2]$ and mirror it to be valid on $[-\pi/2, pi/2]$

 ```